spawnmarvel/learning-docker/README-4-docker-compose.md

 docker compose up -d
 docker ps

+# The docker compose run command allows you to run one-off commands for your services.
+For example, to see what environment variables are available to the web service:
+docker compose run web env

 docker compose down
 docker logs containername
 docker inspect containername
 docker images
 docker rmi containerid --force

+# If you started Compose with docker compose up -d, stop your services once you've finished with them:
+docker compose stop

+# You can bring everything down, removing the containers entirely, with the down command.
+docker compose down

+# Pass --volumes to also remove the data volume used by the Redis container:
+docker compose down --volumes

 ```
 ## build